jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ### 3. Deploy

-Before we start modifying the function, let's deploy and test it.
-To deploy the project issue the `deploy` command in your terminal.
+Digital Ocean won't know about the project we just had doctl create until it's deployed to their servers.
+To deploy, run the following command:

 ```sh
  doctl serverless deploy doctl-trigger-dot-dev-with-google/
 ```
 The message returned by doctl will tell you whether or not the deployment succeeded.

-### 4. Execute
+### 4. Test

 We can execute the function through doctl, cURL, or the Digital Ocean control panel.
 Here's how you'd execute the function through doctl.